 Check the following for both the classroom computer AND your home computer-

 If you do not have a computer at home, consider buying 2 USB drives so that you can use one to keep a backup copy of your work.
 Don't lose them both at the same time!

 Hands-on topic, (symbol in the menu) where you will have Step-by-Step directions.

 Tip - something you might find useful to know.

 Problem and Solution, for what to do in case of trouble

-Save or retrieve a file (Icon is a USB flash disk.
+Save or retrieve a file (Icon is a USB flash device.
 You may be using something else)

 Disclaimer: All names, addresses, and phone numbers used in the lessons and exercises are fiction!
 Any similarity to a real person, business, or place is a coincidence.